Together-Java/ModernJava/src/constructors/final_fields.md

 If you declare a field as `final`, its value cannot be changed after an instance of a class is made.

-You are required to explicitly initialize `final` fields in the constructor.[^orwithconstant]
+You are required to explicitly initialize `final` fields in the constructor.

 ```java
 class Muppet {